-This article is the first study to expose large-scale evidence of attempts by Russian state-controlled domestic television to amplify the importance of the Ukrainian agenda for its audience in the years prior to the full-scale war.
-Drawing on a data set composed of 2.4 million transcripts of news stories transmitted in Russia between 2009–2019, I offer the evidence of mass media agenda-setting and distraction.
-First, applying the difference in differences technique, I show that state-enforced change in news management in 2016 induced previously independent television network RBC to increase its reporting about Ukraine by more than half.
-Second, I demonstrate the that on nine domestic media outlets, less intense reporting about domestic events was attributed to more reporting about the events in Ukraine rather than in other countries.
-The data set employed in this article covers most of popular national domestic television news flow during the period.
+Do autocracies employ state-controlled media in an attempt to prime domestic audiences for external wars of aggression?
+This article is the first study to expose large-scale evidence of attempts by Russian state-controlled domestic television to amplify for its audience the importance of the Ukrainian agenda in the years prior to the full-scale war.
+Using 2.4 million transcripts of news stories transmitted in Russia between 2009 and 2019, I offer evidence of mass-media agenda-setting and distraction.
+First, applying the differences-in-differences technique, I show that state-enforced change in news management induced the previously independent network RBC to increase its reporting about Ukraine.
+Second, I demonstrate that on nine national media outlets, less reporting about domestic events was associated with transmitting more news reports about Ukraine rather than in other countries.
+The data set used in this article covers most of the popular domestic television news flows during the period.